This is not your average “Building a WordPress Website” site…

 - Go to the WordPress.org site and get the latest version of the Free WordPress Software.

-- Unzip the files unto your PC / Mac hard disk
+- Unzip the files onto your PC / Mac hard disk

 - Upload all the files to the www or public_html folder of your hosting account via FTP (Filezilla Client or Cyberduck)

 - Log in to your new WordPress based website and start the configuration.

 With the last installation option, you are running the site within 5 minutes or less.

 Basic Options to Configure in WordPress

 Once you have installed WordPress on your website, I will show you what settings you need to configure, including some special things.

 You can reach and change these options via your “Dashboard” menu on the left side on your screen.

-- First thing you need to do is to check the Settings -> General and change the Tag Line from “Just Another WordPress Weblog” to something that is fitting for your website.
+- The first thing you need to do is to check the Settings -> General and change the Tag Line from “Just Another WordPress Weblog” to something that is fitting for your website.
 Now you can also change the time zone if needed.